lillianqin/book-project/README.md

 - down to 129.35 after enabling large pages
 - use absl::flat_hash_map with pointer value becomes 107.6
 - using ObjectPool.h for creation and deletion -> 95 seconds ish
+- added a btree map to make inserting new levels faster -> 73 seconds